 3 Month Continuance (CWOF)

-Fighting a Sex for a Fee Criminal Charge
+Defending a Sex for a Fee Criminal Charge (and clearing your record)

 I will review your case and work to find any possible defenses:

 - Can they prove that you absolutely intended to pay for or solicit sex?